 Earlier, I told you folks that aromatherapy is not just about enjoying or using the fragrance of plant extracts, although this does form a part of the treatment approach.
 Broadly, this treatment is administered in 3 ways:

 - Through the nose: This is done either through direct inhalation or by using a device for diffusion.
-This form of administration works exceptionally well when EOs are used to help with mental health issues, mood changes, cold, cough and other nasal and pulmonary infections, headaches, for general wellbeing and in palliative care.
+This form of administration works exceptionally well when essential oils are used to help with mental health issues, mood changes, cold, cough and other nasal and pulmonary infections, headaches, for general wellbeing and in palliative care.

-- Hybrid: The fourth way is a hybrid approach that uses both the skin and the nose to send the volatile oils into your system; think an EO infused bath here.
+- Hybrid: The fourth way is a hybrid approach that uses both the skin and the nose to send the volatile oils into your system; think an essential oil infused bath here.
 This is one of the most potent aromatherapy techniques for relaxation, pain management and stress relief, not to mention that it also works wonders for your skin.

 Can A Mere Fragrance/Aroma Actually Have Such A Dramatic Effect?